PawseySC/container-workflows/_episodes/09-python.md

 scikit-learn
 ```

-* `my_app.py` - A simple python app that builds a decision tree using Scikit-Learn
+* `my_app.py`: a simple python app that builds a decision tree using Scikit-Learn

 There are some aspects of this Dockerfile that are worth mentioning: